Secure resources with role-based access control

 - Allow an application to access all resources in a resource group.

 To view access permissions, use the Access control (IAM) panel for the resource in the Azure portal.
 On this panel, you can determine who can access an area and their assigned role.
 Using this same panel, you can also grant or remove access.

 RBAC uses an allow model for access.
 When you're assigned to a role, RBAC allows you to perform specific actions, such as read, write, or delete.
 Therefore, if one role assignment grants you read permissions to a resource group, and a different role assignment grants you write permissions to the same resource group, you will have both read and write permissions on that resource group.

 Here are some best practices you should use when setting up resources:

-- Segregate duties within your team and grant only the amount of access to users that they need to perform their jobs.
+- Segregate duties within your team and grant users only the amount of access that they need to perform their jobs.
 Instead of giving everybody unrestricted permissions in your Azure subscription or resources, allow only specific actions at a particular scope.

 - When planning your access control strategy, grant users the lowest privilege level that they need to do their work.